Dr. Dobb's Journal: History

-Origins

-Bob Albrecht edited an eccentric newspaper about computer games programmed in the BASIC computer language, with the same name as the tiny nonprofit educational corporation that he had founded, People's Computer Company (PCC).
+Bob Albrecht edited an eccentric newspaper about computer games programmed in BASIC with the same name as the tiny nonprofit educational corporation that he had founded, People's Computer Company (PCC).
 Dennis Allison was a longtime computer consultant on the San Francisco Peninsula and sometime instructor at Stanford University.
 The Dobbs title was based on a mashup of the first letters of their names: Dennis and Bob.

 First issues

 In the first three quarterly issues of the PCC newspaper published in 1975, Albrecht had published articles written by Allison, describing how to design and implement a stripped-down version of an interpreter for the BASIC language, with limited features to be easier to implement.
 He called it Tiny BASIC.
 At the end of the final part, Allison asked computer hobbyists who implemented it to send their implementations to PCC, and they would circulate copies of any implementations to anyone who sent a self-addressed stamped envelope.
-Allison said, Let us stand on each others' shoulders; not each others' toes.
+Allison said, "Let us stand on each others' shoulders; not each others' toes."

 The journal was originally intended to be a three-issue xerographed publication.
 Titled dr. dobb's journal of Tiny BASIC Calisthenics & Orthodontia (with the subtitle Running Light Without Overbyte) it was created to distribute the implementations of Tiny BASIC.
 The original title was created by Eric Bakalinsky, who did occasional paste-up work for PCC.
 Dobb's was a contraction of Dennis and Bob.
 It was at a time when computer memory was very expensive, so compact coding was important.
 Microcomputer hobbyists needed to avoid using too many bytes of memory.

 After the first photocopies were mailed to those who had sent stamped addressed envelopes, PCC was flooded with requests that the publication become an ongoing periodical devoted to general microcomputer software.

 PCC agreed, and hired Jim Warren as its first editor.
 He immediately changed the title to Dr. Dobb's Journal of Computer Calisthenics & Orthodontia prior to publishing the first issue in January 1976.
+The title refers to "jumping through hoops" (calisthenics) and "pulling teeth" (orthodontia).